Microsoft/azure-docs.pt-pt/articles/notification-hubs/notification-hubs-aspnet-backend-windows-dotnet-wns-secure-push-notification.md

         }
     }
     ```
-3. Adicione as seguintes instruções `using` na parte superior do arquivo App.xaml.cs:
+3. Adicione as `using` seguintes declarações na parte superior do ficheiro App.xaml.cs:

     ```csharp
     using Windows.Networking.PushNotifications;